Urban Hotspots

 The urban heat island effect is a phenomenon that leads to temperatures in cities often being higher than those in surrounding rural areas.
 This effect is amplified during heatwaves, as the materials used to create the built environment have high heat capacities and this limits the amount of cooling that takes place each night.
 Growing urban populations and the effects of climate change mean that more and more people will be affected by this over the coming decades.

-Brief description In this set of six activities, students will learn about the water cycle and, in particular, how water...
+Brief description In this set of three activities, students will learn how ocean circulation has an impact on climate.
+In...

-Brief description In this set of three activities, students will learn how their senses and instruments can be used to...
+Brief description In this set of three activities, students will learn how various types of electromagnetic radiation are used to...

-Brief description In this set of four activities, pupils will explore the impacts of global warming and melting ice on...
+Brief description In this set of four activities pupils will learn about the causes and potential impacts of sea-level rise...